carbonblack/cb-event-forwarder/OUTPUT.md

   `watchlist.hit.process`.
 * The `computer_name` key contains the hostname of the affected endpoint.

-### Cb Response Deep Links
+### EDR Deep Links

-If configured, the Cb Response Event Forwarder will emit deep links into the Cb Response web UI for the relevant sensor, binary, and/or process associated with a given event.
+If configured, the EDR Event Forwarder will emit deep links into the EDR web UI for the relevant sensor, binary, and/or process associated with a given event.
-In addition, if the `cb_server_url` variable is set in the cb-event-forwarder configuration file, deep links will be created to the Cb Response web UI for the following keys.
+In addition, if the `cb_server_url` variable is set in the cb-event-forwarder configuration file, deep links will be created to the EDR web UI for the following keys.
 Note that only links that make sense for the given event type (for example, there is no "child" process link for a process start event) will be included in the output:

 * The `link_process` key contains a direct link to the associated process (and segment, if known).
 Note that